 - Housing: Limitations in housing availability hamper the University's ability to grow enrollment and retain students.
 We have established an "off-campus" housing office to support students looking for housing in the surrounding area; however, off-campus housing prices have gone up significantly, and demand is at a premium.
-We are in the process of adding 400 "beds" to campus with an expected open date of fall 2024. - Systems integration: The University is engaging in a large-scale process of evaluating our IT systems including our Student Information System and supporting resources.
-This project will position us well for creating studentfriendly services and finer and more robust data for analysis and decision-making, the process is multi-year and requires extra time of staff. - Student Advising: we have completely revamped our student advising system and have implemented mandatory advising for all students.
-This has produced greater maturity in the students in terms of their awareness of degree requirements and also has provided better connection between students and faculty. - New degree program: Cyber Security Engineering.
+We are in the process of adding 400 "beds" to campus with an expected open date of fall 2024. - Student Advising: we have completely revamped our student advising system and have implemented mandatory advising for all students.
+This has produced greater maturity in the students in terms of their awareness of degree requirements and also has provided better connection between students and faculty.